neonwuchang/Flags-de-Triomphe/picoCTF/Cryptography/Mod26.md

 which is a substitution cipher where a shift of 13 places is made (essentially a type of Caesar Cipher).

 Simply use aany of the many online tools to quickly decrypt the flag and we're done!

+**13** is another problem that simply uses the ROT13 to encrypt the flag.